Gepetto/robotpkg/README.txt

 PKGREVISION must also be incremented when dependencies have ABI changes.
 When a new release of the package is released, the PKGREVISION must be removed.

-3.2.2  Substituting variable text in the package files (the SUBST framework)
+3.2.5  Substituting variable text in the package files

 When you want to replace the same text in multiple files or when the replacement text varies, patches alone cannot help.
 This is where the SUBST